 - Javed Bashir won Best Educational Event for organising an 8-3-7-2 Srebrenica Memorial Football Tournament for over 150 kids in Bradford Supplementary Schools, as well as an interfaith gathering that focused on celebrating differences

-- Zeynab Ahmed and Councillor Alex Ross-Shaw were jointly awarded the Best Engagement with a Local Authority for their community events held with Leeds City Council and Bradford City Council respectively.
+- Zeynab Ahmed and Councillor Alex Ross-Shaw were jointly awarded the Best Engagement with a Local Authority for their community action held with Leeds City Council and Bradford City Council respectively.
 Bradford City Council installed the first ever permanent civic memorial stone to the genocide in the UK in the city’s peace garden, as well as passing a motion to commemorate the genocide each year.
 Zeynab brought MPs, council leaders, primary and secondary school children, faith leaders, genocide survivors and representatives from military together to learn lessons from the genocide in her civic event.

 The awards were presented by Jani Rashid, former head of Diversity and Cohesion at Bradford Council, Lilian Black, Chair of the Holocaust Survivors’ Association, Chief Superintendent Mabs Hussain, District Commander for Wakefield and Chief Superintendent Paul Money, Police Commander for Leeds District, Imam Qari Asim of Leeds Makkah Mosque, interfaith advisor and Remembering Srebrenica board member and Salma Yaqoob, well-known activist, Head of Birmingham Stop the War Coalition and former Leader of the Respect Party.